surjitsingh790/surjitsingh790/README.md

 - 👋 Hi, I’m Surjeet singh
+- You can connect with me on Linkedin: https://www.linkedin.com/in/surjeetsinghvirdee/
 - I’m interested in Data science, machine learning, deep learning, natural language processing, data visualization, data mining......
 - I’m currently working on Machine learning and Data Engineering Projects.
 - Learning new techniques is always fascinating and therefore I always look forward to learn and adopt advancement in these fields.